 “You’re a brave one, I see,” said Nicole Walter, after I asked for the message that the gods had for me.
 Walter was holding a small cloth bag filled with runes carved on wood.
 She then chanted ‘Odin’ thrice in a harmonic tone.

 “Ohhhhh-din.
 Ohhh-din.
 Ohh-din.”

 She reached into the cloth bag and presented a rune, this particular one had a line with two other lines diverging in opposite directions, like a ‘Z’ with the middle section elongated.
 “This is Ei’waz, and represents a transitional state.
 Its message is that you need to find balance, particularly in your work life.”

-Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring compatibility between two lovers using astrology.
+Sterling Knight is also a runecaster and an author of several books, including The Oracle of the North, a book about runes, and Heart Partners, which is about measuring the compatibility between two lovers using astrology.
 Knight also loves knives.
-He was selling an impressive collection of very well made knives at this booth.
+He was selling an impressive collection of very well-made knives at this booth.
 Both can be found online.

-My one rune reading from Nicole was very similar to a tarot card reading the day prior, which said I needed to find balance in my work life.
+My rune reading from Nicole was very similar to a tarot card reading I had the day prior, which said I needed to find balance in my work life.